Skip to the main content.

 how does your target consumer define wellness?

-For the young and hip, wellness involves economic wellbeing and better appearance as well as getting the most out of life.
+For the young and hip, wellness involves economic well-being and better appearance, as well as getting the most out of life.
 In contrast, to a more mature audience, wellness is almost synonymous with better health.
 They think of health and wellness more holistically, as maintaining balance when it comes to physical health, mental wellbeing, and lifestyle.

-You have to deliver the right message, to the right people, at the right time.
+You have to deliver the right message to the right people at the right time.
 When you have context and a clear understanding of your audience, you have a larger, more telling picture.
 You understand the little details that will make your message specific and, well, engaging.

 That's the idea behind real-world contextual marketing: in an already saturated health and wellness market, the only way to differentiate your brand is by personalizing your product offerings, messaging, and marketing to your target audience.